tomfa/mdmaker/README.md

 - `excerpt`: The excerpt of the post
 - `slug`: The url slug of the original post
 - `title`: The title of the post
-- `filePaths`: A list of URLs of images to be copied locally

 ### Generated markdown templates